Emily Young: Biography

 Emily Young received her secondary education at Putney High School, Holland Park School, Friends School Saffron Walden and the King Alfred School, London.
-First interested in painting, she spent her youth in London, Wiltshire and Italy before she attended the Chelsea School of Art for one term in 1968 and also studied at Saint Martin's School of Art.
-In the late 1960s and 1970s, she travelled widely, visiting Afghanistan, Pakistan, India, France and Italy, Africa and the Middle East (see Hippie trail).
-She lived in the United States, where she studied with the sculptor Robert White.
+First interested in painting, she spent her youth in London, Wiltshire and Italy, before she attended the Chelsea School of Art for one term in 1968 and also studied at Saint Martin's School of Art.
+In the late 1960s and 1970s, she travelled widely, visiting Afghanistan, Pakistan, India, France and Italy, Africa and the Middle East.

 While at Holland Park School in 1966, she became a regular at the nearby London Free School night sessions in the Notting Hill area, which brought her into contact with many in the UK Underground.
 She may have been the inspiration for the song "See Emily Play", written by Pink Floyd's Syd Barrett.

-During the 1970s and 1980s, she lived and worked with Simon Jeffes, proprietor of the Penguin Cafe Orchestra and had one son, Arthur, born in 1978.
-She produced the artwork for various album covers for the orchestra, including Music from the Penguin Cafe.
+During the 1970s and 1980s, she lived and worked with Simon Jeffes, leader of the Penguin Cafe Orchestra, and had one son, Arthur, born in 1978.